cyberark/conjur/design/authenticators/authn_gce/authn_gce_solution_design.md

 ## Automation Design

 ### Introduction
-We would like to add automated tests for the GCP Authenticator.
+We would like to add automated tests for the GCE Authenticator.
 While Unit Tests are already automated, we will need to add some infrastructure for running integration tests.

 ### Scope
   - Run integration tests in OSS
   - Run a vanilla test in appliance
-  - Run automation on a DAP image that is deployed on GCP (Manual at first stage, automation on POST GA)
+  - Run automation on a DAP image that is deployed on GCE (Manual at first stage, automation on POST GA)

 ### Run Integration Tests in OSS
-GCP Authenticator tests will be added to the the general infrastructure of our integration test.
+GCE Authenticator tests will be added to the the general infrastructure of our integration test.
 The integration will be supported both from `ci/test` script and `dev/start` the later will require creating GCE manually.
 The integration test does not require creation of secrets.
 The tests will cover [issuing an identity token](https://cloud.google.com/compute/docs/instances/verifying-instance-identity) in Google Compute Engine (GCE) and presenting the issued token to Conjur's `host/authenticate` end point and exchange it with a valid Conjur token.

-#### GCP Variables in Tests
+#### GCE Variables in Tests
 - Non-sensitive
-  - GCP project ID
+  - GCE project ID
   - GCE instance name
-  - GCP Service Account ID
+  - GCE Service Account ID
-  - GCP Service Account email
+  - GCE Service Account email
 - Sensitive
   - GCE VM IP / dns name
   - user name